 Percentage of grade-eligible students receiving financial aid

-Parents/guardians must submit a completed Tuition Reduction Application and submit copies of the most recent Canada Revenue Agency “Notice of
+This school works with FAST. for processing financial applications Parents/guardians must submit a completed Tuition Reduction Application. and submit copies of the most recent Canada Revenue Agency “Notice of

 Private schools come in all shapes and sizes.
 Some larger schools have enrolment numbers in the thousands, while some smaller schools have only a few dozen students.
 Boarding schools tend to be on the larger side, while alternative schools, such as Montessori, Reggio Emilia, and Waldorf, are normally smaller.
 Besides the overall size of school, there are other important facts you’ll want to know about a school’s enrolment.
 For instance, here you can learn about a school’s enrolment for separate streams (if they have them), such as day and boarding, its average class size, and its average enrolment per grade.